Cook Time: 1 hour, 10 minutes

 This recipe, adapted from the lovely folks at Southern Living (an old cookbook) is one of the most flavorful and moist meatloaf recipes I have ever come across.
-The Champagne Mustard adds a delightful tang to the meatloaf, and the addition of Apricot-Pineapple Preserves, Ketchup, and Worcestershire Sauce to the topping, complete this dish.
-(Try substituting Cherchies® Vidalia Onion Peach Salsa for the preserves).
+The Champagne Mustard adds a delightful tang to the meatloaf, and the addition of Vidalia Onion Peach Salsa, Ketchup, and Worcestershire Sauce to the topping, complete this dish.
 Serve this with dish with our Savory Wedge Bread, vegetables, and Herbed Mashed Potatoes, and you'll have a complete meal.

 So, give meatloaf a chance.
 It's comfort, it's easy, it's elegant, and best of all, it's delicious!
 Burgers beware!